State of Illinois

 When will I get my first payment?

 It can take 4 to 8 weeks for you to receive your first payment.
-After you receive your first payment, regular payments will come on a monthly basis.
+After you receive your first payment, regular payments will come on a monthly basis around the middle of the month after care was provided.
 Your first payment takes longer because your name and social security number need to be recorded with the Illinois Office of the Comptroller before any payments can be made.

 To do this, the CCR&R will mail you a W9 tax form.
 The sooner you complete and return your W9 form, the sooner you can get paid.
 Mail the completed W9 form to your CCR&R. They will make sure it gets to the Illinois Office of the Comptroller.